bbulkow/OpenPixelControlSerial/wled-config/README.md

 ```

 Interactive mode provides a menu to:
-- View all WLED devices and their current LIVE mode status
+- View all WLED devices and their current LIVE mode status and baud rates
 - Select individual devices to configure
 - Enable/disable LIVE mode on selected devices
+- Discover supported baud rates for LED data
+- Change LED data baud rate (including 2MB for AWA)
 - Configure all devices at once
 - Query full device state (JSON output)